 The Touch of Humility

 The midlife passage is a humbling experience.
 The inflation of our youth collides with the fierce reality of our impermanence.
 The felt-meaning of time shifts inside our body as we become more attuned to the natural cycles of life.

 During the Middle Passage it is useful to see how one’s successes have also been imprisoning, constrictive to the whole person.

 – Hollis, 1993

 Hollis believed that the middle passage is characterized by the experience of disappointment.
-We feel a sense of defeat in that our expectations and wishes for our life have not been fulfilled.
+We feel a sense of defeat in that our expectations and wishes for our lives have not been fulfilled.
 We might become disheartened by the loss of our youth and our decreasing time horizon in life.
-A core experience in the midlife passage is therefore a deep sense of disappointment:
+A core experience in the midlife passage is, therefore, a deep sense of disappointment:

 - We no longer believe that if we act correctly, everything will work out.

 - We no longer believe that our ego can bring a meaningful life.